ibm-cloud-architecture/refarch-integration/README.md

 # Deploy and Run
 The 'top of the iceberg' for this solution implementation is the cloud native app 'Case Inc Portal' that offers accesses to the Inventory management and other features such as IT support chatbots.
 The details on how to build and run this application is [here.](https://github.com/ibm-cloud-architecture/refarch-caseinc-app)

-To run the backend solution, we will deliver images for you to install on your servers... stay tuned, from now we are describing how each servers / code are configured in each of the specific github repository.
+To run the backend solution, we will deliver images for you to install on your servers... stay tuned, from now we are describing how each server is configured in each of the specific github repository.
 We are using VmWare vSphere product to manage all the virtual machines.
-The figure below presents the *Brown* Resource Pool with all the servers:
+The figure below presents the *Brown* Resource Pool with he current servers:
 ![vsphere](docs/vsphere.png)

 ## Prerequisites